biscuit-auth/website/content/docs/getting-started/policies.md

 apply to facts created in their own block or previous blocks.

 This is how security is guaranteed:

-- the first block contains facts representing he basic rights.
+- the first block contains facts representing the basic rights.
 They are loaded into the Datalog engine, along with the authorizer's facts, rules, checks and policies.
 They will not execute on the following block data
 - they are all executed and verified in that context
 - for every following block, we load their facts and rules, execute their rules and apply their checks.
-They can only see facts from previous blocks
+They can only see facts from previous blocks.

-That way, a token cannot increase its rights when adding blocks the only way they can change execution is by adding checks covering previous blocks.
+That way, a token cannot increase its rights when adding blocks; the only way they can change execution is by adding checks covering previous blocks.

-## Revocation identifiers

-The verifier will generate a list of facts indicating revocation identifiers for the token.
-They uniquely identify the token and each of its parent tokens through a serie of SHA256 hashes.
-That way, if a token is revoked, we will be able to refuse all the tokens derived from it.

-To check revocation status, we can either:
-- query the list of revocation tokens: `revocation($index, $id) <- revocation_id($index, $id)` then verify their presence in a revocation list
-- load a policy with the list of revoked tokens: `deny if revocation_id($index, $id), [ hex:1234..., hex:4567...].contains($id)`

-The hashes are generated from the serialized blocks and the corresponding keys, so if you generate multiple tokens with the same root key and same authority block, they will have the same revocation identifier.
-To avoid that, you can add unique data to the block, like a random value, a UUID identifying that token chain, a date, etc.

 # Example tokens